mahmutaunal/ScoreBookV1/README.md

 ## About

-The Okey Puan Tablosu application allows up to 4 players to be played in pairs and singles in addition or deduction types.
+Skor Defteri application allows up to 4 players to be played in pairs and singles in addition or deduction types.
 Optionally, it allows assigning values ​​for each color and keeps the scores multiplied by the value of the selected color while keeping the scores.
 It allows editing or deleting the score of any hand entered.

 In addition to the application, there are dice rolling and calculator features.